Monday, May 20 - 8:37 AM

 Over the years, the question has been asked, "Why was our village called Brooklyn?

-During the first meeting of the town of Brooklyn in 1849, delegates were chosen to register at the County Seat (Monroe) to legalize as a 'civil township' of the state.
-They had chosen the name of 'York' for the new township.
-But our delegates were too late arriving, another group had already registed 'York' for their township.
-Alas, our delegates contended themselves with their second choice, 'Brooklyn.'
+During the first meeting of the town of Brooklyn in 1849, delegates were chosen to register at the County Seat (Monroe) to legalize as a ‘civil township’ of the state.
+They had chosen the name of ‘York’ for the new township.
+But our delegates were too late arriving, another group had already registered ‘York’ for their township.
+Alas, our delegates contended themselves with their second choice, ‘Brooklyn.’

 Competing with the settlement of Rutland for the railroad line, Hiram Capwell 'sweeten the deal' by upping the bid to lure the railway company to route through his property in the settlement of Brooklyn.
 And, he won.
 This action started the demise of the Rutland settlement.